 In most cases, to determine the appropriate discount rate, an assessment is made of appropriate adjustments related to market risk and the risk factors that are specific to separate assets.

-As of 31 December 2022, the Group had not incurred losses from impairment of goodwill or other non-financial assets.
+As at 30 June 2023, the Group had not incurred losses from impairment of goodwill or other non-financial assets.

 2.27.2 Business Combinations